EMDR Therapy in Epsom, Surrey

 If you are struggling with distressing memories, PTSD, or anxiety that won't shift, EMDR (Eye Movement Desensitisation and Reprocessing) can help.

-I am Thulasi, a BABCP Accredited Psychotherapist and EMDR UK Accredited Practitioner based in Epsom.
+I am Thulasi, a BABCP Accredited CBT Therapist and EMDR UK Accredited Therapist based in Epsom.
 I specialise in helping people move past trauma and find emotional freedom.

 EMDR is recognised by the NHS and NICE as a highly effective treatment for trauma and PTSD.
 It works by helping your brain reprocess difficult memories so they become less overwhelming and distressing.